getmaxun/maxun_docs/docs/intro.md

 ### Search
 Run programmatic web searches and extract results as metadata or full content, with time-based filtering.

-Maxun is **no-code by default**, with optional APIs and SDKs when deeper integration is needed — without changing how extractions are defined.
+Maxun is no-code by default, with optional APIs and SDKs when deeper integration is needed — without changing how extractions are defined.

 👉 Continue to the next chapter to understand how Maxun works and how these capabilities are powered.